Supply of commercial space down by a fifth in five years

 The turnover of commercial space sold also declined in 2020: At 38 hectares, it was far below the previous year's take-up of 80.5 hectares.
 The weak take-up of space in 2020 is likely to be largely due to companies postponing investment decisions in light of the coronavirus pandemic.

-"In the future, we will not only need suitable space with very good transport connections for our manufacturing companies and their service providers, but we will also have to look for locations close to the S-Bahn or light rail," says Ulf-Birger Franz, Head of Economic Affairs for the Hannover Region.
+"In the future, we will not only need suitable sites with very good transport connections for our manufacturing companies and their service providers, but we will also have to look for locations close to the S-Bahn or light rail," says Ulf-Birger Franz, Head of Economic Affairs for the Hannover Region.

 "We will also have to focus on brownfield sites and existing commercial locations if we want to attract innovative technology-oriented manufacturers and service providers.
 To do this, we need to create locations with urban development quality that also take account of climate protection and sustainability requirements. "